 Closing

 Cell theory is more than a set of rules; it’s the lens through which we view life.
-Consider this: grasping these three parts unlocks the rest of biology—evolution, genetics, medicine, and more.
-Still, from the tiny bacteria in your gut to the towering oak, every living thing is a cell, every cell comes from another, and every cell shares a common set of tools.
-So next time you look at a leaf, remember: you’re looking at a city of cells, all following the same ancient script.
+That said, grasping these three parts unlocks the rest of biology—evolution, genetics, medicine, and more.
+From the tiny bacteria in your gut to the towering oak, every living thing is a cell, every cell comes from another, and every cell shares a common set of tools.
+So next time you look at a leaf, remember: you’re looking at a city of cells, all following the same ancient script Still holds up..

 Bringing It All Together: How Cell Theory Fuels Modern Science

-When you grasp the three pillars of cell theory—all living things are composed of cells, cells are the basic unit of structure and function, and all cells arise from pre‑existing cells—you instantly acquire a framework that underpins every branch of biology.
-Below are a few concrete ways that framework translates into the research and technologies you encounter daily Nothing fancy..
+If you're grasp the three pillars of cell theory—all living things are composed of cells, cells are the basic unit of structure and function, and all cells arise from pre‑existing cells—you instantly acquire a framework that underpins every branch of biology.
+Below are a few concrete ways that framework translates into the research and technologies you encounter daily.

 | Field | How Cell Theory Shapes It | Real‑World Example |